Luzaks/tiltzin-front-end/README.md

 Right now, as is it made, Tiltzin lacks of a sessions proper storage due to a problem with the domain name, you have to sign in everytime you reload the page, this problem will be fixed in the future, once the domain is available.

-The same problem persists in the appointments sections, once the problem with the sessions is resolved, the appointments will be filtered only for the current user logged in.
+The same problem persists in the appointments sections, once the problem with the sessions is resolved, the appointments will be filtered only for the current user that logged in.

 ## Getting started